 In New York City, front yard spaces aren’t as common, but you can still add natural beauty.
 In addition to using fine materials for your front entry, steps, and railing, do you have room for planters?
 If you like plants, this is a great option for tight spaces and lets you add some color and texture.
 If live plants are too much work or tough to keep alive, planters can also house durable and seasonal items like spruce tops.

 You can see a multitude of high-quality planters and pots online, and talk with your contractor about building some that fit your space exactly.
 Many people choose cedar for this project, as it’s beautiful and relatively rot-resistant.
 Other woods work fine, too, and can look great finished in paint or stain.
 Add your ideas to your photo montage and talk to your contractor.

-Landscaping costs for homes in New York City can be tough to estimate without a visit from several contractors, so make your list of must-haves and get started on your home or outdoor remodel, work with Sweeten to renovate with the best contractors in NYC.
+Landscaping costs for homes in New York City can be tough to estimate without a visit from several contractors.
+When you’re ready to get started on your home or outdoor remodel, work with Sweeten to renovate with the best contractors in NYC.

 Popular Questions Asked

 There are many variables to renovating a backyard.
 A general contractor will need to view the site and walk through your wish list before an estimate can be given.
 If you’re building from scratch, popular flooring includes bluestone pavers ($8/square foot) or concrete ($4-$5/square foot).
 Other costs depend on the nature of the demolition required and if any perimeter fencing or structures, like pergolas, will be installed.
 Costs will increase if outdoor lighting requires running buried electrical lines.
 The contractor uses these factors and more to determine labor costs.